 - Persons with limited access to transportation

-The Access and Functional Needs Resource Guide is a compilation of resources, geared toward local public health planners, to assist in public health preparedness planning for individuals with disabilities and others with access and functional needs.
+The Public Health Planning Toolkit for At- Risk Individuals with Access and Functional Needs is a compilation of resources, geared toward local public health planners, to assist in public health preparedness planning for individuals with disabilities and others with access and functional needs.

 The Emergency Preparedness Portal is the result of collaboration between the Bureau of Environmental Health and the Office of Preparedness and Emergency Management.
 The Portal provides a variety of data on the different communities across Massachusetts and is intended to enhance inclusive community planning activities.